The moduli spaces of presymplectic forms on almost abelian Lie algebras: A Matrix problem

+We will construct a block matrix $A=[A_{ij}]_{1\leq i,j\leq k_0}$ in this set.
+We use the notation introduced at the beginning of this section .
+We will construct it with the properties described in Lemma $\ref{simpleformofsolutions}$, so that we only define one nonzero block in each row and such nonzero blocks will only have one nonzero diagonal.
+For all $i$ such that $n_i$ is even, just make $A_{ii}=I_{ii}^{[1]\pm}$.
+Next consider an $i$ such that $n_i$ is odd.
+In such case recall that (from Remark \ref{diagonalsarezero}) we have $a_{ii}$ must be $0$.
+If you can find $j\neq i$ with $n_j=n_i$, define $A_{ij}=I_{ij}^{[1]\pm}$ and also the corresponding $A_{ji}$ according to the N-skew-symmetry relation.
+If such a $j$ does not exist, make $A_{ii}=I_{ii}^{[2]\pm}$.
+Notice that in this last case the corresponding odd dimension diagonal block has rank $n_i-1$.
+Repeat this procedure for all block rows not yet considered.
+We obtain at the end a matrix of rank $\mathcal R_{\mathcal J_{\mathbb R}^{0}}$, with the shape described in Lemma $\ref{simpleformofsolutions}$.

+Next we construct matrices with all the rest of smaller ranks in $R_{\mathcal J_{\mathbb R}^{0}}$.
+The idea is to \say{slide} up matrix of a given rank to obtain a new one with smaller rank.
+Let

+for some $K$, be as in Lemma \ref{simpleformofsolutions}.
+Consider a block row of $C$ that has a nonzero block.
+Let it be the $i$-th row.
+Such a nonzero block has the shape $I_{ij}^{[k]\pm}$ for some $k$.
+Define a new matrix by making the change

-This matrix is obviously still $N$-skewsymmetric $N$-upper alternating Hankel, satisfies (\ref{conditionblockrealankel}).
+In the latter case do the appropriate change in the corresponding column too, according to the N-skew-symmetry relation.
+Call this resulting matrix $C^{\prime}$. $C^{\prime}$ is still $N$-skew-symmetric $N$-upper alternating Toeplitz and satisfies (\ref{conditionblockrealankel}).
 Also it has exactly two extra zero rows (and corresponding columns), so it has rank $K-2$.
-Therefore it belongs to $\dot{\mathcal{H}}_{\mathcal{J}_{N_{\mathbb{R}}}}^{K-2}$.
-Repeat the procedure if necessary. \end{proof}
+So we have